-The secure-enabled drive must be in an Unassigned state.
+The drive must be in an Unassigned state.

-Use the Secure Erase option only if you want to remove all data on a secure-enabled drive and reset the drive’s security attributes.
+Use the Erase option only if you want to permanently remove all data on a drive.
+If the drive is secure-enabled, the Erase option performs a cryptographic erase and resets the drive’s security attributes back to secure-capable.

 If the graphic shows the controllers, click Show front of shelf.